PSLmodels/OG-Core/docs/book/content/theory/households.md

   T_{s,t} = \tau^{etr}_{s,t}(x_{j,s,t}, y_{j,s,t})\left(x_{j,s,t} + y_{j,s,t}\right)
   ```

   where the effective tax rate can be a function of both labor income and capital income $\tau^{etr}(x,y)$.
-Chapter {ref}`Chap_TaxCalc` details exactly how we estimate these tax functions from microsimulation model data.
+The calibration chapter on the microsimulation model and tax function estimation in the country-specific repository documentation details exactly how the model estimates these tax functions from microsimulation model data.

   where many of the variables now have $j$ subscripts.
 The variables with three subscripts $(j,s,t)$ tell you to which ability type $j$ and age $s$ individual the variable belongs and in which period $t$.